SanjayMarreddi/Emotion-Investigator/README.md

 - Finally creating a file which inherits form all the Classes defined by us and deploys our application using *Flask*.

-## :innocent: We can further improve the Validation Accuracy of the model by tuning the hyperparameters like:
-- Learning Rate
-- Epochs
-- Batch Size
-- Number of Layers in CNN
-- Number of filters
-- Size of filters
-- Value in Dropout Layers
-- Optimizers

-## Future Scope of the Project :exclamation:
-1. Making the **Frontend** Attractive :fire:
-2. Suggesting **Music** based on Facial Emotion predicted :musical_note:
-3. **Deploying** the Model :earth_asia:

 ## Steps to Contribute to this Project ! :point_down:
 **Go through the link If you are new to Open Source Contribution [here](https://github.com/firstcontributions/first-contributions) on making your First Contribution !!**
 - Fork this repository